 · Students should register for ITSF 7500 during the semester of the proposal hearing.
 Please note that students are liable for dissertation advisement fees (ITSF 8900) in every semester following registration for ITSF 7500.

 · Students are responsible for making arrangements with the two readers for the proposal hearing.
 Students should fill out the “Dissertation Proposal Hearing Report,” available from the ODS website.
 After a successful hearing, this form needs to be signed by both readers and the department chair.
-A copy should be submitted to the ICE program office and the original should be turned in to ODS.
+A copy should be submitted to the International and Comparative Education program office and the original should be turned in to ODS.

 · After a successful proposal hearing, students must submit an application to TC’s Institutional Review Board (IRB) for the research project.
 Please refer to the TC IRB website for more information (www.tc.columbia.edu/administration/osp/irb/).
-Once approved, copies of the IRB approval letter must be filed with the ICE program office and ODS.
+Once approved, copies of the IRB approval letter must be filed with the International and Comparative Education program office and ODS.

 5. Foreign Language Examinations